tallforasmurf/CHIP8IDE/readme.md

 The internet is just stuffed with information about the CHIP-8, including many well-written CHIP-8 emulators.
 These are some of the sources I read and stole ideas from:

-* [CHIP-8 on Wikipedia](https://en.wikipedia.org/wiki/CHIP-8) with overview and links.
+* CHIP-8 [article on Wikipedia](https://en.wikipedia.org/wiki/CHIP-8) with overview and links.

 * The [COSMAC VIP page](http://www.oldcomputers.net/rca-cosmac-vip.html) at OldComputers.net has good pictures of the original machine.